isaacs/ejsgi/README.md

 * **drain** - Emitted when all data has been written, and the internal buffer is empty.
 * **pause** - Emitted when the stream is paused with the `pause` method.
 * **resume** - Emitted when the stream is resumed with the `resume` method.

+### Timing

+Stream objects MUST implement some sort of "event queue" in order to defer callbacks until after the current execution context has exited.
+Specifically, the `data`, `eof`, and `drain` events MUST NOT be fired immediately after the corresponding calls to `write()`, `close()`, and `resume()`.

+### Read/Write

+All streams SHOULD be both readable and writeable.
+This allows for middleware to step into the flow and filter the input or output to/from an app.

 ## Request